Hazard

 A hazard is a potential source of harm.
-Substances, events, or circumstances can constitute hazards when their nature would allow them, even just theoretically, to cause damage to health, life, property, or any other interest of value.
-The probability of that harm being realized in a specific incident, combined with the magnitude of potential harm, make up its risk, a term often used synonymously in colloquial speech.
+Substances, events, or circumstances can constitute hazards when their nature would potentially allow them to cause damage to health, life, property, or any other interest of value.
+The probability of that harm being realized in a specific incident, combined with the magnitude of potential harm, make up its risk.
+This term is often used synonymously in colloquial speech.